N8-CIR-Bede/documentation/usage/index.rst

 Please note that, as access to Bede is driven by project use, no personal data should be stored on the system.

-Current utilisation of a user’s home directory can be found by running the ``quota`` command.
-Unfortunately, there is currently no equivalent for the project areas: please use ``du -sh /projects/<project>`` for now.
+Current utilisation and limits of a user’s home directory can be found by running the ``quota`` command.
+Similar information can be found for the project home directory using the ``df -h /projects/<project>`` command.

+To examine how much space is occupied by a project's Lustre directory, a command of the form ``du -csh /nobackup/projects/<project>`` is required.
+As ``du`` will check each and every file under the specified directory, this may take a long time to complete.
+We plan to develop the service and provide this information in a more responsive format in the future.

 Running Jobs
 ------------